-We're providing geospatial data free of charge in both KML and KMZ format.
+BART rail lines are provided free of charge in both KML and KMZ format.
 Keyhole Markup Language (KML) is an XML notation for expressing geographic annotation and visualization, and KMZ is a compressed version the KML.
-BART is providing data to the general public under a simple License Agreement: you never need to register and we don't make you jump through hoops to access BART open data.

 - Don't forget about us

 Give us a shout out or a link back and let us know about the cool stuff you're doing.

 Frequently Asked Questions

 Sorry.
 If we help you, it's only fair that we help everyone else, too.
 We simply don't have the resources for that.
 But you can always ask questions to the BART Developers Google Group.

 - What are your plans for future development?

 All of our developer services are created on what we call "BART one percent time."
 In that context, we're doing our best to add new features, fix problems and keep it all going.
 Drop us a line if you have any suggestions.